Harshamkrishnan/Sorting/README.md

 # Sorting
-Sort the numbers in an array in ascending order.
+Sort the numbers given by the user in an array in ascending order.